 - Members are asked to join the Zoom meeting before 4:45 pm.
 Join earlier if you have technical issue needing addressing.

 - The attendees are them randomly placed in Breakout Rooms with “table” sized groups (~9-10) for a social “cocktail” session.

 - The Chair calls the meeting to order at 5:15 pm and welcomes everyone with a toast to the Whiff.
 If applicable, he then calls for presentation of ties to new members and introductions of guests.

 - As per usual, a Whiffer will introduce our speaker who will than present for 20-30 minutes followed by a moderated Q&A session.

 - Another Whiffer will thank our speaker and present a small thank you gift.

 - The Chair makes any other announcements before closing the official meeting.

-- Members remain online for as long as they wish to continue chatting in an informal large group conversation.
+- Members remain online after the meeting for as long as they wish to continue chatting in an informal large group conversation.

-To ensure members have the best Whiff@Home experience, we have prepared a list of tips and best practices for virtual meetings.
-For technical help setting up and using Zoom functionality during the meetings, please see our Help using Zoom FAQ.
+To ensure members had the best Whiff@Home experience, we prepared a list of tips and best practices for virtual meetings.
+It also contained technical help setting up and using Zoom functionality during the meetings.